December 21, 2023

 A24 / Elevation Pictures

-Accomplished indie filmmaker Sean Durkin dramatizes the tearjerking real-life tragic history and supposed "curse" of the legendary Von Erich dynasty of wrestlers in The Iron Claw.
-Based out of the Dallas Sportatorium, the Von Erich brothers (born "Adkisson") dominated the old-school 1980s territorial wrestling promotion scene out of World Class Championship Wrestling, run and owned by their father.
+Accomplished independent filmmaker Sean Durkin dramatizes the tearjerking real-life tragic history and supposed curse of the legendary Von Erich dynasty of wrestlers in The Iron Claw.
+Based out of the Dallas Sportatorium, the Von Erich (born "Adkisson") brothers dominated the old-school 1980s territorial wrestling promotion scene out of World Class Championship Wrestling, run and owned by their father Fritz.

 More | YVArcade / Indiewire / Polygon / ScreenCrush